 Are you in a relationship with a narcissist?
-If so, you might have experienced the phenomenon known as “love bombing,” which is yet another form of manipulation that a narcissist uses to reel in his victims.
+If so, you might have experienced the phenomenon known as “love bombing,” which is yet another form of manipulation that a narcissist uses to reel in their victims.

 Why does love bombing work so well?

-“Love is the most sought after human need,” Saeed writes.
+“Love is the most sought-after human need,” Saeed writes.
 “So, when a target receives an overwhelming amount of love and acceptance, it’s very hard to analyze the reasons ‘why’ for fear of losing what they’ve desperately been longing for.”

-She adds that after awhile, "the target becomes blindly dependent on their abuser; all while being hammered into submission.”
+She adds that after a while, “the target becomes blindly dependent on their abuser; all while being hammered into submission.”